Get

 All you need to do is add a bit of extra ghee to the paste to make it more “toothpaste-y.”
 This can be used to brush your dog’s teeth.
 They may enjoy it more than usual toothpaste if they like the flavor, though some dogs will find it quite nasty and may avoid it.

 Turmeric toothpaste has been historically used in indigenous medicine.
 The mechanical action of the turmeric granules is the main responsible for removing dental plaque.
 More research is needed to conclude if the medicinal properties of turmeric play a role.
 We mention this consideration because we want you to know that we do not recommend completely replacing your dog’s regular tooth brushing with enzymatic toothpaste.
 If your dog has other dental problems, this toothpaste may not be indicated for them.
-Speak with your vet before using this toothpaste, just in case.
+Speak with a vet before using this toothpaste, just in case.

 4. Turmeric Milk